laith-dev/encryption-decryption/README.md

 file_out is the file to store the resulted text.

-# Note that:
+# Note:

 -data overrides -in

-If -out was not specified, print the resulted text to the standard output.
+If -out was not specified, the cipher text will be printed to the standard output.

 # Example Usages: